kaltura/developer-platform-docs/player-portal/ios/track-selection-ios.md

 ---
 layout: page
-title: Track selection iOS
+title: Track Selection for iOS
 weight: 110
 ---

-# Track Selection

 This document describes the steps required for adding support for the multi-audio and captions functionality in your application on iOS devices.
 >Note: Track selection modes are available for audio and text tracks only